LesFerch/FolderThumbnailFix/README.md

 **Note**: If the thumbnail does not change, sign out, sign in (don't restart) and try again.

 **Note**: In order to make the change, the Explorer process is killed, so you will see a black screen until Explorer restarts.
-Windows 11 can sometimes take a long time to restart Explorer.
-Delays of 30 seconds are not uncommon.
+Windows 11 can sometimes take a long time to restart Explorer (I've observed delays over 30 seconds).
 If Explorer has not restarted after a minute you can hit `Ctrl-Alt-Del` (and then restart it via Task Manager or sign out and sign in).

 ## Command line